Canto VII – Westward

 a port for the common mariner to seek

-He loved this slice of shingle and sand,
+of shingle and sand, and tripped

-and slipped and clattered up the pebbled ridge
+and clattered up its pebbled ridge

 and examine the fauna pocketed below –

-no skater nor sea-pie escaped his admiring gaze
+no skater nor sea-pie escaped his gaze

-and yet an emptied idyll never pays;
+and yet, an empty idyll never pays;

 Kingsley discarded a friend and lost a muse